Political hypocrisy: In democracies

-Examples

-According to the Middle East Monitor, campaigns to ban Israel from international sporting events have yielded few results.
-Palestinians have been repeatedly informed by FIFA, the international governing body of association football, that "sport and politics don't mix."
-Nevertheless, FIFA and similar agencies, such as UEFA and IOC, have joined the West's anti-Russian sanctions in the aftermath of Russia's invasion of Ukraine in 2022.
-In contrast, Fethi Nourine, an Algerian judoka, was suspended for ten years, along with his instructor, for withdrawing from the 2020 Tokyo Olympics to avoid an Israeli opponent.
-Other athletes and teams have been fined for showing symbolic sympathy for Palestine, and even fans have been punished for just holding Palestinian flags or chanting for Palestinian freedom.
+Syrian and Ukrainian refugees in Europe

 The disparity in the treatment of Syrian and Ukrainian refugees in Europe has been considered an instance of political hypocrisy.

-Case study: United States
+United States

 John Mearsheimer suggests that the U.S. foreign policy rhetorics of high liberal ideas does not match its actions.
 Such a chasm, according to Eugenio Lilli, has fueled accusations of U.S. hypocrisy and harmed the U.S. image in Muslim communities, providing fertile ground for extremist organizations to recruit people willing to carry out terrorist attacks against U.S. citizens and assets.

 In particular, the constant support for Israel is said to have harmed the U.S. image in the Greater Middle East.
+"Condemning Russian invasion of Ukraine while giving Israel a blank check to wipe out Palestine simply doesn't compute;" said Michael N. Barnett, a professor of international relations at George Washington University.

 As another example, the U.S. official policy of promoting democratic values contradicts the U.S. warm relations with monarchies and dictatorships in the Middle East.
-While claiming to be a proponent of the human rights, the U.S. has also turned a blind eye to alleged violations of human rights in countries like South Korea, the Philippines, and Iran's Pahlavi dynasty, which consistently abused human rights.
+While claiming to be a proponent of human rights, the U.S. has also turned a blind eye to alleged violations of human rights in countries like South Korea, the Philippines, and Iran's Pahlavi dynasty, which consistently abused human rights.

 In another instance, the charges against Iran for its nuclear programme have not been met with any U.S. criticism of Israel which possesses more than two-hundred nuclear warheads.

+According to Sarah Leah Whitson, the US is generally supportive of the International Criminal Court when it prosecutes its enemies like Russian President Vladimir Putin and former Sudanese President Omar al-Bashir, but is critical of the court when it prosecutes its allies, like Israeli Prime Minister Benjamin Netanyahu.